xquery/rxq/README.md

-# RXQ - MarkLogic restxq implementation (v.1)
+# RXQ - MarkLogic RESTXQ implementation (v.1)

-The recent release of [MarkLogic 6](http://www.marklogic.com) included support for several [XQuery 3.0](http://www.w3.org/TR/xquery-30) features.
+The recent release of [MarkLogic 6](http://www.marklogic.com) includes support for many cool [XQuery 3.0](http://www.w3.org/TR/xquery-30) features.
 One such feature, [annotations](http://www.w3.org/TR/xquery-30/#id-annotations), provides us with the opportunity to implement Adam Retter's RESTXQ draft (introduced at [XML Prague 2012](http://archive.xmlprague.cz/2012/sessions.html#RESTful-XQuery---Standardised-XQuery-3.0-Annotations-for-REST)).

 RESTXQ proposes an elegant approach for building web applications using XQuery with consistent MVC architectures.

-A priori art JSR-311: Java Annotations for REST is the foundation of this work.
+A priori art JSR-311: Java Annotations for REST is the foundation of RESTXQ and RXQ.

 To understand what RESTXQ is and how it works with XQuery 3.0 annotations please [download](http://archive.xmlprague.cz/2012/presentations/RESTful_XQuery.pdf) Adam Retters excellent overview.

+# Distribution

+* README.md - this document
+* api - contains api level docs of RXQ rewriter and module library
+* src/example-site - contains example site which demonstrates how to use RXQ
+* src/xquery - contains clean rxq-rewriter.xqy and lib/rxq.xqy you can use in your own projects
+* src/xray - used for testing
+* src/tests - used for testing

 # How RXQ works

-The following xquery module illustrates how to annotate your modules functions, so they can be accessible via HTTP requests.
+The following xquery module illustrates how to annotate your modules functions, so they can be accessible via HTTP Requests.

 ```
 module namespace ex1="﻿http://example.org/ex1";